oleeskild/digitalgardendocs/src/site/notes/Advanced/Hosting alternatives.md

 ## Others
 The garden should work just fine with all static site hosting providers such as CloudFlare, Deno, Github Pages etc. Start by going to the [digitalgarden repo](https://github.com/oleeskild/digitalgarden) and clicking the Use This Template > Create a new repository. ![CleanShot 2023-05-23 at 22.43.25@2x.png](/img/user/CleanShot%202023-05-23%20at%2022.43.25@2x.png)
 You should then be able to create an account with your hosting provider of choice and connect it to your newly created repository.
-If it asking install command, output directory or build command, use those visible in the picture from Vercel above.
+If the setups asks for an install command, output directory or build command, use those that are visible in the picture from Vercel above.